 If you prefer the traditional design of pull-out sofas but want a more comfortable option than futons of the past, look to this Classic Brands mattress.
 This sofa bed easily folds in and out and is made with high-density materials that can support up to 500 pounds.
 The mattress models measure 4.5” thick and have different features ranging from targeted pressure relief to temperature regulation.
 The mattress comes with a 3-year warranty and has medium-plush feel.

 Reviewers write that this luxe West Elm sleeper sofa feels like a cocoon thanks to the loose, reversible cushions on three sides of the upholstered frame.
 It unfolds into a roomy queen-size bed.
 The mattress itself features a two-layer construction of high-density foam and gel-infused memory foam that contours to the sleeper’s body and wicks away heat.
-Those who sit on it will find as much comfort as those who sleep on it, as the seat and back cushions feature fiber-wrapped polyurethane foam and polyester fiber.
+Those who sit on it will find as much comfort like those who sleep on it, as the seat and back cushions feature fiber-wrapped polyurethane foam and polyester fiber.
 The West Elm Queen Shelter sofa comes in dozens of colors and retails for $2,599.

 When selecting a new sleeper sofa, it’s important to weigh your needs against what’s available on the market.
 Here’s everything you need to know about sleeper sofas so that you can pick the best design and style for your home.